-Weekly on Wednesday mornings, from 9:00 a.m. till 11:00 a.m., the Crete Food Pantry is giving curbside to those in need a free bag of groceries at 1367 Wood Street, IL 60417.
-Crete Township Residents can receive a free bag of groceries, no questions asked.
+Weekly on Wednesday mornings, from 9:00 a.m. till 11:00 a.m., the Crete Food Pantry is giving curbside to Crete Township Residents who are in need a free bag of groceries at 1367 Wood Street, IL 60417.

 "Even as phase four is taking place, we are bombarded with ”virus” news.
 Life does go on and many people face unemployment and hard times.
 The Crete Pantry is continuing to serve any one who comes for food on Wednesday mornings.
 This is straining the budget of the Pantry.

 If you are able to help financially at this time, your gift will be put to immediate use.
 Any monetary gift is tax deductible and can be sent to The Crete Pantry, 1367 Wood Street, Crete, Illinois 60417.